About our map images

 Seamless and geo-referenced maps

 We are geo-referencing a growing proportion of more recent maps.
 Geo-referencing aligns an historic map image with its real world location information.
 This lets us present a map series as a seamless layer, and compare the historic maps to other dates of mapping, including modern satellite imagery and maps.
-Explore our geo-referenced maps.
+Explore our Georeferenced Maps.

 Projects

-We have several project websites with dedicated historical map resources:
+We have several collaborative project websites:

 - Our Historical Maps API allows you to embed a zoomable georeferenced historic map of Great Britain in your own website